zulip/zulip/docs/subsystems/performance.md

 There are only a few exceptions where we fetch data in a separate AJAX request after page load:

-* Message history are managed separately; this is why the Zulip webapp will first render the entire site except for the middle panel, and then a moment later render the middle panel (showing the message history).
+* Message history is managed separately; this is why the Zulip webapp will first render the entire site except for the middle panel, and then a moment later render the middle panel (showing the message history).
 * A few very rarely accessed data sets like [message edit history](https://zulip.com/help/view-a-messages-edit-history) are only fetched on demand.
-* A few data sets that are only required for administrative settings pages is fetched only when loading those parts of the UI.
+* A few data sets that are only required for administrative settings pages are fetched only when loading those parts of the UI.

 Requests to `GET /` and `/api/v1/register` that fetch `page_params`
-are pretty rare -- something like 0.3% of total requests, but are important for scalability because (1) they are most expensive read requests the Zulip API supports and (2) they can come in a thundering herd around server restarts (as discussed in [fetching message history](#fetching-message-history).
+are pretty rare -- something like 0.3% of total requests, but are important for scalability because (1) they are the most expensive read requests the Zulip API supports and (2) they can come in a thundering herd around server restarts (as discussed in [fetching message history](#fetching-message-history).